marcobarilari/bidsme_examples/example1/README.md

 The parameters `renamed/` and `bids/` tells where prepared dataset is stored and where the bidsified dataset will be placed.

 First execution of `map` usually results into huge amount of warnings and occasional errors.
 These warnings and errors must be corrected.
-The details of various warnings and corrections to apply can be found in `bidscoin` documentation.
+The details of various warnings and corrections to apply can be found in `bidsme` documentation.

 The working bidsmap can be found in `resources/map` directory.
-If placed in `bids/code/bidscoin/` directory, the `map` should not produce any warnings.
+If placed in `bids/code/bidsme/` directory, the `map` should not produce any warnings.